Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Introduction

 where $H^{\ssb}_{\dfw}$ means that the cohomology with respect to the differential $\dfw$ is taken, and similarly for $H^{\ssb}_{\ddd}$.
-These are members of the $E_2$-term of the spectral sequence associated with the double complex with anti-commuting two differentials $\ddd$ and $\dfw$ on $\Om^{\ssb}$, see also (1.1.1) below.
+These are members of the $E_2$-term of the spectral sequence associated with the double complex with anti-commuting two differentials $\ddd$ and $\dfw$ on $\Om^{\ssb}$, see also \eqref{1.1} below.
 The latter has been studied in \cite{Di1}, although the relation to the Gauss-Manin system and the Brieskorn modules was not mentioned there.
-Note that the {\it usual} (that is, non-microlocal) pole order spectral sequence was considered there, but its $E_2$-degeneration is equivalent to that of the {\it microlocal} one (see \cite[Corollary 4.7]{kosz}), and the latter is related to the pole order filtration as in (1.2.8) below.
+Note that the {\it usual} (that is, non-microlocal) pole order spectral sequence was considered there, but its $E_2$-degeneration is equivalent to that of the {\it microlocal} one (see \cite[Corollary 4.7]{kosz}), and the latter is related to the pole order filtration as in \eqref{2.8} below.
 It has been observed in many examples by A.~Dimca and G.~Sticlaru \cite{DiSt2} that the pole order spectral sequence degenerates at $E_2$ if the singularities of $Z$ are isolated and weighted homogeneous.
-We have the following. \msn {\bf Proposition~1.} {\it Under the assumption {\rm (IS)}, the $E_2$-degeneration of the pole order spectral sequence is equivalent to each of the following two conditions\,$:$
+We have the following.